jacecotton/viewable/README.md

 ```

 ## Views
-A view should be a pure, stateless, composable UI blueprint.
+Views are pure, stateless, composable UI blueprints.

 Tagged template literals (with `lit-html/html`) for precise, efficient part-level DOM updates.

 ### `attachView`
 Pass a function that returns an HTML template to use as the component's shadow DOM.

 `attachView` automatically passes a snapshot copy of the state at time of rendering, as well as stable references to any action methods.
-Don't attempt to do so explicitly.

-### `invalidateView`
-Secret.
-Don't use.

 ## Decorators
 ### `@state`
-`@state` properties cause re-renders and effect re-runs when updated.
+`@state` properties cause view rerenders and effect reruns when updated.

 Usable by the view and effects as dependencies.

 If used to create reactive properties, **only decorate the `set` method**, which will both make the property accessible to the view and make the view reactive to its mutation.